 - They assess the condition of their patients and also assist doctors in forming a treatment plan.

-- Nurses record patient’s medical data and relevant behaviour.
+- They record patient’s medical data and relevant behaviour.

 - They operate and maintain medical equipment.